A brief overview of how aviation legislation affects St Helena

 The lower airspace over St Helena is made up of a Controlled Traffic Region (CTR).
 The Order restricts and prohibits other aviation activities within the CTR depending on whether an aircraft is flying through it.

-There are fewer restrictions on activities that take place on the west of the island i.e. to the west of Jamestown, because aircraft are unlikely to be flying in this area.
+There are fewer restrictions on activities that take place on the west of the island i.e. to the west of Alarm Forest, because aircraft are unlikely to be flying in this area.
 Nevertheless, some restrictions remain in place to ensure air safety is maintained.

 If you intend to fly something, or if you wish to use anything that might cause glare on days when flights could take place, please contact the Airport to find out how restrictions apply on that day.